-Both IBKR and Schwab provide DF with product and account services, electronic securities trading platforms, duplicate Client statements and confirmations, secure online interfaces, access to a range of research services/products/tools, consulting services, the ability to aggregate trades to individual clients, compliance assistance and/or instructions, direct debiting of advisory fees from Client accounts, and access to specific mutual funds.
+IBKR provides DF with product and account services, electronic securities trading platforms, duplicate Client statements and confirmations, secure online interfaces, access to a range of research services/products/tools, consulting services, the ability to aggregate trades to individual clients, compliance assistance and/or instructions, direct debiting of advisory fees from Client accounts, and access to specific mutual funds.
 Discounts are provided on compliance, marketing, research, technology, and firm management products and services provided by third parties.
 They also provide Clients with monthly account statements, transaction confirmations, reports, and other technical support.